 - Social isolation and withdrawal

-- Recent loss (end of relationship, lost job, death of loved one)
+- Recent loss (end of a relationship, lost job, the death of a loved one)

 - Talking or writing about suicide

 - A rapid decline in school performance

 - Meet with the student in private and ask directly about suicidal thoughts.

 - Show interest and support.